chihacknight/chihacknight.org/README.md

 To ensure high code quality, we practice using pull requests and having at least one member of the web team review them before merging in to `master`.

+## Protocols

+**Cancelled presenters** If a presenter cancels without enough time to book another presenter or do an open hack, add `CANCELLED PRESENTATION` to the event title.
+Example: https://chihacknight.org/events/2018/10/09/censusbureau.html

 ## Projects and People

 The [projects](http://chihacknight.org/open-source-projects.html) and [people](http://chihacknight.org/open-source-people.html) pages are powered by [Github](https://github.com/) and [civic-json-worker](https://github.com/open-city/civic-json-worker),